 New York strip steak seasoning

 - Kosher salt: you can also use table salt or sea salt.
 It’s best to season generously before sous vide cooking for more flavor.

 - Ground black pepper: use fresh ground rather than pre-ground black pepper powder for the best result.

 - Rosemary: (optional) it adds extra wonderful flavor, but if you don’t have any, you can leave it out.

 Tips to make the best sous vide NY strip steak

 - Cook the strip steak to medium-rare to medium.
 Don’t cook the meat past medium doneness as it can get chewy.

 - Season generously before sous vide cooking to bring out the best flavor.

-- You can use zip top bags to seal the steak without a vacuum sealer.
-Just place the steak in a zip top bag, including seasonings, and seal all but one corner of the bag.
+- You can use zip-top bags to seal the steak without a vacuum sealer.
+Just place the steak in a zip-top bag, including seasonings, and seal all but one corner of the bag.
 Slowly place it into water, and make sure everything below the zip-line is covered by water.
 Then seal the rest of the bag.
-This technique is called “water displacement” method.
+This technique is called the “water displacement” method.